Combat

 TIP: Only human enemies can capture or raze a castle.

-TIP: The castle may not be completely enclosed without a gatehouse.
+TIP: The castle cannot be completely enclosed without a gatehouse.